-Our results suggest that oxygen affects coupled OC and Fe cycling differently over short-term (several weeks) compared to long-term (multiannual) timescales (Figure 8).
-Short periods of hypoxia decreased total OC and Fe-OC in sediment and increased concentrations of DOC and Fe in overlying water, indicating that a portion of the sediment Fe-OC pool is sensitive to changes in oxygen.
+Results from our whole-ecosystem manipulations suggest that oxygen affects coupled OC and Fe cycling differently over short-term (weekly) compared to long-term (multiannual) timescales (Figure 9).
+Short periods of hypoxia decreased total OC and Fe-OC in surficial sediment and increased concentrations of DOC and Fe in overlying water, indicating that a portion of the sediment Fe-OC pool is sensitive to changes in oxygen.
 However, over longer timescales, low oxygen conditions in FCR from 2019-2021 were associated with a 57% increase in sediment OC, indicating that the effects of hypoxia on Fe-OC (i.e., dissociation of Fe-OC complexes) may be outweighed by decreases in respiration rates under hypoxic conditions.
-Notably, Fe-OC comprised nearly one-third of surficial sediment OC in both FCR and BVR-regardless of oxygen status-which is substantially more than previously reported for freshwater lakes (Peter & Sobek, 2018).
+Microcosm incubations composed of slightly deeper sediment layers showed no significant change in sediment Fe-OC in response to hypoxia, suggesting that buried Fe-OC may be resistant to the effects of hypoxia.
+Notably, Fe-OC comprised nearly one-third of surficial sediment OC in both FCR and BVR-regardless of oxygen status-which is more than previously reported for freshwater lakes (Peter & Sobek, 2018).
 Below, we discuss short-term (section 4.1) and multiannual (section 4.2) results in the context of previous work, analyze net processing rates across the sediment-water interface (section 4.3), and discuss why Fe-OC levels may be higher in these reservoirs than other freshwater systems (section 4.4).

-Figure 8: Experimental results suggest that the dominant process through which hypoxia affects sediment organic carbon differs between weekly and multiannual timescales.
+Figure 9: Experimental results suggest that the dominant process through which hypoxia affects sediment organic carbon differs between weekly and multiannual timescales.
 Left: in microcosm incubations, short-term (weeks) periods of hypoxia led to increased DOC and aqueous Fe, while decreasing sediment OC.
 On a whole-ecosystem scale, hypolimnetic Fe was closely correlated with oxygen concentrations, and short periods of hypoxia decreased both Fe-OC and OC in sediment.
 Consequently, Fe-OC protection appears to be a more dominant control on sediment OC sequestration than respiration on short timescales.
 Right: two years of summer hypoxia in FCR led to increased OC in sediment on a whole-ecosystem scale, suggesting that respiration may be a more dominant control on OC sequestration than protection by Fe on this timescale.